A selection of scripts from my comics, which you may find useful. Dates refer to when the script was written, not publication.

-The debut issue of UMBRAL, from 2013.
-Again, the format is tweaked, but still clearly recognisable from the very first sample.
-But this script was for Chris Mitten, and by now we'd already made around 700 pages of comics together.
+The debut issue of UMBRAL.
+Again, the format is tweaked, though still clearly recognisable from the very first sample.
+But this script was for Christopher Mitten, and by that time we'd made around 700 pages of comics together.
 So in terms of style, this is (for me, anyway) exceptionally informal.
-There are also fairly extensive writer's notes on this issue on tumblr.
+There are also writer's notes for this issue on tumblr.

 • UMBRAL #1 script (PDF).

-Scrivener features an integrated Comic Script format template which I designed in conjunction with the application's author, and is based on my original Final Draft template.
+Scrivener features a built-in Comic Script format template which I designed in conjunction with the application's author, and is based on my original Final Draft template.
 Click here for articles showing how I use this template.

 • Scrivener website

-As of Version 8.0, Final Draft includes some graphic novel scripting templates with the application.
-However, they are in my opinion rather poor and old-fashioned, and I continue to use my own template, as explained above.
+Final Draft now includes some graphic novel templates with the application, but in my opinion they are rather poor and old-fashioned.
+I continue to use my own template, as explained above.

-N.B.: These templates were originally designed for the versions stated of Final Draft, on Mac OS X. They should run on other platforms and versions, but I can't guarantee that, and I don't support it in any way.
-The templates are supplied as-is, with no warranty or indemnity given or implied.
+N.B.: This template was originally designed for Final Draft v8 on Mac OS X. It should run on later platforms and versions, but I can't guarantee that, and I don't support it in any way.
+The template is supplied as-is, with no warranty or indemnity given or implied.
 If Final Draft breaks or your computer blows up, it's not my fault.
-By downloading the templates, you agree to this disclaimer.
+By downloading the template, you agree to this disclaimer.